| |

 SCORING

-Scoring is based according to a proprietary judging system developed
+Scoring is based according to a proprietary judging system developed by LACP

-which assigns point values to various criteria describing an annual
+which assigns point values to various criteria describing an annual report.

-Sample criteria include creativity, artwork, and narrative, among
+Sample criteria include creativity, artwork, and narrative, among many others.

-by summing the point values of the criteria and is based on a
+A composite score is derived by summing the point values of the criteria and

-scale.
-The annual report with the highest score within a category
+is based on a 100-point scale.
+The annual report with the highest score

-awards are distributed per award level.
+tie, multiple awards are distributed per award level.

-given category but who achieve a minimum score of 75.
+of a given category but who achieve a minimum score of 75.

 TOP 100

-New for this competition, LACP identified the Top 100 Annual Reports
+New for this competition, LACP identified the Top 100 Annual Reports for

 2002.
-All annual reports from all categories were considered for
+All annual reports from all categories were considered for this

 honor.
 Those with the top 100 scores were ranked sequentially.
-In
+In the

-event of a tie at a certain point level, preference was given to
+event of a tie at a certain point level, preference was given to those

 reports with the highest score in select categories.